Line Operators in $U(1|1)$ Chern-Simons Theory: Introduction

-In this paper, we consider a Chern-Simons theory with gauge group given by the simplest compact supergroup $U(1|1)$.
 Chern-Simons theories based on $U(1|1)$ have been objects of interest for nearly three decades, starting with the work of Rozansky and Saleur \cite{RSpoly, RSwzw, RStorsion} in trying to find a QFT for the Alexander-Conway polynomial.
-More recent developments include a detailed treatment of its relation to analytic torsion \cite{Mikhaylov}; a combinatorial approach to understanding the space of states on a torus \cite{AGPS}; and a definition of an axiomatic verion of the theory via the quantum group $U_q(\fgl(1|1))$ \cite{GYtqft} in the style of CGP.
+More recent developments include a detailed treatment of its relation to analytic torsion \cite{Mikhaylov}; a combinatorial approach to understanding the space of states on a torus \cite{AGPS}; and a definition of an axiomatic TQFT using the quantum group $U_q(\fgl(1|1))$ \cite{GYtqft} in the style of CGP.